 Not knowing who you want to become

-This time of change is bringing us both problems and opportunities.
-And even when we know how to find those opportunities, the uncertainty of a changing world means that we can still feel unsure about how best to move forward.
+This time of change is not only bringing us problems but also opportunities.
+But even when we know how to find those opportunities, the uncertainty of a changing world means that we can still sometimes feel uncertain about how best to move forward.

-There are three main reasons this can happen.
+There are three main reasons this happens.
 The first is overthinking.
-And the second is when we don’t know who we want to become.
+The second is when we don’t know who we want to become.

 If you don’t know where you want to get to, all ways forward will seem equally irrelevant.

-In this time of churning, all ways forward are uncertain and all ways forward are likely to be difficult.
+In this time of Churning, all ways forward are going to be uncertain, and all ways forward are likely to be difficult.
 That’s just the way it is.
-But by knowing who we most want to become, we make it easier to choose our best next step, and inspire ourselves to get there.
+But when we get clear on who we most want to become, we make it easier for ourselves to choose our best next step, and inspire ourselves to get there.

 This is another step to becoming antifragile.